ulmononian/EPIC-Documentation/docs/source/index.rst

 =====================================================

 .. toctree::
    :maxdepth: 2

-   How to use CHGRES utility to convert retrieve and/or convert C768 files. <ufs_utils>
+   How to use CHGRES utility to convert retrieve and/or convert C768 files <ufs_utils>

 Indices and tables